 “We started lifting them in at 4pm and finished at half nine.”

-A wall of Lego blocks is then built on top of the underpass, in the line of the hedge to support a soil bank.
+A wall of Bunker building blocks is then built on top of the underpass, in the line of the hedge to support a soil bank.
 New hedging will be planted on this soil bank.

 At the outer end the tunnel road can take a more direct route.
 We see that the underground tank has been covered with slats and a galvanized safety manhole.
 They will be emptied with a vacuum tanker when required.